 We certainly haven’t covered every wrinkle or nuance about convertible notes in this series, but we hope we’ve provided some insight on the hidden and not-so-hidden disadvantages they carry.

-If you would like to learn more about the impact of convertible notes – and equity rounds – on your capital structure, we invite you to sign up for one of our upcoming workshops on Understanding Cap Tables.
+If you would like to learn more about the impact of convertible notes - and equity rounds - on your capital structure, we invite you to sign up for one of our upcoming workshops on Understanding Cap Tables.
 In the workshop, we dive much deeper into various scenarios and structures for convertible notes and equity rounds using a case study approach.
 We also provide templates you can use as a starting point to build your own cap table model for scenario analysis and capital planning.
-Click here to register for our next workshop!
+We run these workshops regularly.

 We welcome your comments, feedback, suggestions and corrections on our Case Against Convertible Notes series.
 Thanks for reading and best of luck in your fundraising and/or investing!